 The time around your engagement can feel like you’re walking on air.

 The proposal was beautiful, it fit your unique love story perfectly.
 You feel so in love and excited for your future.
-We couldn’t be happier for every couple feeling like that right now.
+I couldn’t be happier for you right now.

 But after the excitement of the proposal settled down, you may have felt a roller coaster of emotions:

 - Ohh I hope that photographer I like is available

 - Shoot..
 I hope we don’t look awkward in those photos

 - Google ”how to look good in engagement photos”

 - Decide where to take your engagement photos

 Doubtless, there is a lot to do to plan a wedding.
 But when it comes to your engagement and wedding photography, there is no need to stress!
 You’ve landed in the right place.

 As a wedding photographer, I’ve heard so many beautiful stories of how couples have met.